 To meet the global needs of our consumers, we partner with suppliers, manufacturers, contractors, joint venture partners, agents, distributors, and consultants.
 Each is a supplier to our company, and we hold all our suppliers to the same high standards of business integrity to which we hold ourselves.
 For details, please see our Global Supplier Code of Conduct.

-Kellogg Moves to Responsibly Sourced Corn for Kellogg’s Corn Flakes® Made in Europe
+Kellogg Moves to Responsibly Sourced Corn for Kellogg’s Corn Flakes®, Frosties®, and Crunchy Nut® sold in Europe

 Corn Supply Chain Audited to Ensure it Meets Responsible Sourcing Criteria

 In 2018, we worked with DACSA, our regional corn supplier in Europe, and farmers in Argentina to move to using responsibly sourced corn for all Kellogg's Corn Flakes® sold in Europe.
-This means that it's produced with corn grown and harvested in accordance with environmental and social best practices, verified by an independent, third-partyauditor.
+This means that it's produced with corn grown and harvested in accordance with environmental and social best practices, verified by an independent, third-party auditor.
 We shared this news in 2019, with the message ‘Responsibly Sourced Corn’ appearing on the front of all Kellogg's Corn Flakes® cereal sold in stores across the region.
-We also shared the Kellogg’s Responsibly Sourced Verification Protocol and Guidance we developed, modelled on those used by well-recognized, international nongovernmental industry groups, to determine that the corn was sourced responsibly.
-To learn more about the Responsibly Sourced Corn Pilot, review the report here.
+We also shared the Kellogg’s Responsibly Sourced Verification Protocol and Guidance and Group Verification Methodology we developed, modelled on those used by well-recognized, international nongovernmental industry groups, to determine that the corn was sourced responsibly.
+We expanded this program in 2019 to responsibly source corn for more brands in Europe.
+To learn more about our 2019 Responsibly Sourced corn verification, review the report here.